ShrRa/interpython_hpc/_episodes/12-code-examples.md

 ### OpenMP: Shared Memory Model

-OpenMP was first introduced in 1997 as a collaborative effort between hardware vendors, software developers, and academia.
+OpenMP was first introduced in October 1997 as a collaborative effort between hardware vendors, software developers, and academia.
 The goal was to standardize a simple, portable API for shared-memory parallel programming in C, C++, and Fortran.
-Over time, OpenMP has evolved to support nested parallelism, SIMD (vectorization), and offloading to GPUs, while remaining easy to integrate into existing code through compiler directives (e.g., #pragma omp parallel).
+Over time, OpenMP has evolved to support nested parallelism, Single Instruction Multiple Data (vectorization), and offloading to GPUs, while remaining easy to integrate into existing code through compiler directives.

-OpenMP is now maintained by the OpenMP Architecture Review Board, which includes organizations like Intel, AMD, and NVIDIA.
+OpenMP is now maintained by the OpenMP Architecture Review Board, which includes organizations like Arm, AMD, IBM, Intel, Cray, HP, Fujitsu, Nvidia, NEC, Red Hat, Texas Instruments, and Oracle Corporation.
 OpenMP allows you to parallelize loops in C/C++ or Fortran using compiler directives.

 ```c
 #include <omp.h>